Ciarán Cannon: Personal life

 Cannon is a musician and songwriter, and recently collaborated with Irish folk singer Seán Keane and others on songwriting projects.
 One of Cannon's co-compositions, "Nature's Little Symphony", was performed in Dublin by the RTÉ Concert Orchestra as part of the national Cruinniú celebrations on Easter Monday 2017.
 Both "Nature’s Little Symphony" and another of his compositions "Gratitude" featured on the album "Gratitude" recorded by Seán Keane and the RTÉ Concert Orchestra in 2018.
 On the 10 August 2018, Cannon played piano with Seán Keane and the RTÉ Concert Orchestra as part of a sold-out performance at the National Concert Hall.
 In 2019, he composed "An Túr", a short piano instrumental to celebrate the birthday of W. B. Yeats.

 In 2021 he was commissioned to compose the soundtrack to a poem by Emily Cullen as part of the national commemoration of the signing of the Anglo-Irish treaty in 1921.

+In March 2024 he began presenting The Grey Lake Cafe, a radio show on Loughrea Community Radio featuring his own musical choices, and interviews with public figures who have a passion for music.

 Cannon is also an avid cyclist and cycling safety advocate.
 He specialises in endurance cycling challenges and on 19 June 2021 he cycled Ireland end to end, a distance of 575 km, in 23 hours and 23 minutes, to raise money for charity.

 On 2 July 2021 he was involved in a road traffic collision and suffered serious injuries.
-On 2 July 2022 he celebrated the first anniversary of the incident by cycling 500 km around the border of County Galway.
+On 2 July 2022 he marked the first anniversary of the incident by cycling 500 km around the border of County Galway.

+Marking the same date in 2023, he cycled 935 km in 56 hours, covering all 32 counties of the island of Ireland while fundraising for Hand In Hand, a charity that supports families challenged by childhood cancer.

+He was elected as President of Cycling Ireland in May 2025.